landofcoder/migrate-data-from-woo-to-shopify/data-migration-estimate.md

 Orders: 10000
 Blog: 100

-ET: $1100

 Scope:
-- Prepare wordpress plugins
+- Prepare wordpress plugin to export woocommerce products, categories, orders, customers to CSV, blog to CSV
-- Write automation migration scipts
+- Write automation migration scipts to convert data in CSV files and import to Shopify store.
+- Testing all data after run migration: Check result, check customer can login on shopify with woocommerce password after migration.